 Happy to chat Bench – Cllr Cross

-The suggestion was a 1.2m bench made from recycled plastic, which it was agreed was not big enough and also not inkeeping with the other benches in the village.
+The suggestion was a 1.2m bench made from recycled plastic, which it was agreed was not big enough and also not wooden as the other benches in the village.
 All of which are wooden.

 A larger wooden bench would be more expensive, but it would be in the heart of the village.